-- the development of a model to support access to primary care for financially vulnerable individuals." - (d) advise which groups are at the top on his priority list when considering the delivery of affordable primary care and state what consideration, if any, has been given to the role means-testing could play in the development of proposals in this area?
+• the development of a model to support access to primary care for financially vulnerable individuals."

+(d) advise which groups are at the top on his priority list when considering the delivery of affordable primary care and state what consideration, if any, has been given to the role means-testing could play in the development of proposals in this area?

-As noted above, a full economic and operational analysis of the healthcare system has been commissioned by the Health and Community Services Department with work starting in Jersey in December this year.
+As noted above, a full economic and operational analysis of the healthcare system has been commissioned with work starting in Jersey in December this year.
 Once this is complete, the findings will be incorporated into the detailed plans for supporting low income groups in 2020.